 NEPAL TOURIST VISA

-Nepal visa is readily available on arrival at the International Airport in Kathmandu and all other entry points to Nepal.
+Nepal visas are readily available on arrival at the International Airport in Kathmandu and at all other entry points to Nepal.

-Nepal Visas are also available in all Nepalese Embassies and Consulates.
+Nepal visas are also available at all Nepalese embassies and consulates.

 No Visa is required for Indian Citizens to Travel in Nepal